 Students experiencing crises or personal problems that interfere with their general well-being are encouraged to utilize the university's counseling resources.
 The Counseling & Wellness Center provides confidential counseling services at no cost for currently enrolled students.
-Resources are available on campus for students having personal problems or lacking clear career or academic goals, which interfere STA 6093 Introduction to Applied Statistics for Agricultural and Life Sciences (Spring 2022)
+Resources are available on campus for students having personal problems or lacking clear career or academic goals, which interfere with their academic performance.

+STA 6093 Introduction to Applied Statistics for Agricultural and Life Sciences (Spring 2024)